WillB24/Landing-Page/README.md

 My version of the Odin Project Landing Page.

-Need to work on my condesing.
+Need to work on my condensing.